Course: CIS451/651 Data Compression in Multimedia

 3. (6 pts) Image Scalar Quantization

-4. (Extra Credit 4 pts) Specify a scalar quantizer that inputs values over the domain [0,127.5) and outputs the value rounded to the nearest integer represented as a 7-bit unsigned integer.
-For example, an input of 65.83 results in an output of 1000010; an input of 65.306 results in an output of 1000001.
+4. (Extra Credit 3 pts) Specify a scalar quantizer that inputs values over the domain [0,127.5) and outputs the value rounded to the nearest integer represented as a 7-bit unsigned integer.
+For example, an input of 65.83 results in an output of 1000010 and a reconstructed value of 66; an input of 65.306 results in an output of 1000001 and a reconstructed value of 65.
 Assuming the input is uniformly distributed, compute the mean squared error.
 Provide a figure to help clarify your mean squared error computation.

-5. (Extra Credit 4 pts) Specify a scalar quantizer that resides inside a digital scale capable of weighing objects over the domain [0-300) pounds in 1/2 pound increments.
+5. (Extra Credit 3 pts) Specify a scalar quantizer that resides inside a digital scale capable of weighing objects over the domain [0-300) pounds in 1/2 pound increments.
 Assume the scale truncates not rounds (a feature that customers like!)
-Assuming the input is uniformly distributed, (note: for human beings, this assumption is invalid.) compute the mean squared error.
+Assuming the input is uniformly distributed, (note: for humans, this assumption is invalid.) compute the expected mean squared error.
 Provide a figure to help clarify your mean squared error computation.

 Notes